NoNameProvided/parso/README.md

 ### Parsing dates

-The API of parso includes two functions - `parse` and `parseOrThrow` to parse _dateish_ or _date-timeish_ strings.
+Parso has a simple API, it exposes two functions - `parse` and `parseOrThrow` to parse _dateish_ or _date-timeish_ strings.
 Neither of them require any default options, but their behaviour can be customized via an optional second settings object.
-The only difference between them is the latter will throw an error if none of the registered parsers can process the passed in string.
+The only difference between them is the latter will throw an error if none of the registered parsers can process the passed in value.

 ```ts
 import { parse, parseOrThrow, ParsoParseError } from 'parso';